vmware-labs/node-replicated-kernel/doc/src/development/Testing.md

 drivers (and it's network stack). vmxnet3 is a standalone implementation that uses `smoltcp` for the network stack and is also capable of running in ring 0.

+### Network Setup

+The integration tests that run multiple instances of nrk require bridged tap interfaces.
+For those integration tests, the test framework calls run.py with the `--network-only` flag which will destroy existing conflicting tap interfaces and create new tap interface(s) for the test based on the number of hosts in the test.
+Then, to run the nrk instances, run.py is invoked with the `--no-network-setup` flag.

 ### Ping

 A simple check is to use ping (on the host) to test the network stack